szoftveres/RF_Microwave/radar/README.md

 ![i90raw](i90raw.png)

 Removing the static components and post-processing unveils the moving vehicles.
 Cars appear from roughly the #10 mark (60m distance), where the slope and the steel wire fence don't block the signal any more, to the #30th mark on the Y axis (190m from the radar), as the radar signals pass underneath the road sign and reach so far before hitting the road surface.
+Unfortunately there's not much return from beyond the road sign, which is a major obstacle for the radar at this location.

 ![i90bridge](i90bridge.png)

-Unfortunately there's not much return from beyond the road sign, which is a major obstacle for the radar at this location.
-Besides simply blocking signals, it is causing Fraunhofer diffraction; i.e. electromagnetic waves get diffracted towards the ground when passing above an almost ideal conductor and subsequently the returning echoes get blocked by the road sign itself.
-The result is a large blind spot, with no echoes back towards the radar.
-At the wavelength of the radar center frequency (λ=0.33m), radio waves passing ~3m above the road sign could be diffracted towards the road.
-The size of the blind spot around the road sign is wavelength-dependent, higher-frequency radars